seanjgildea/SoftwareEngineeringNotes/awsSolutionsArchitect.md

 ## VPC Endpoints

-- Interface Endpoints ( Elastic Network Interface ) ENI -
+- Interface Endpoints ( Elastic Network Interface ) - Over 20 services supported
+- You basically attach an ENI to an Elastic Service , no internet traversing
-- Gateway Endpoints ( S3 and Dynamo supported )
+- Gateway Endpoints ( look like Nat Gateways ) ( S3 and Dynamo supported only )
 - Does not require an internet gateway, nat device

 ## VPC Flow Logs